 At Gold level, you must do an additional Residential section, which involves working and staying away from home doing a shared activity.

-We enrol at Bronze at the end of year 9 to allow students to start their activities over the summer holidays.
+We enrol in April of Year 9 to allow students to start their activities over the summer holidays.

 |3 months||3 months||3 months||Plan, train for, practise and complete a 2 day, I night expedition|